LenneDalben/StardewValleyModsGPL/[CP] Townies Need Artisan Goods/Townies Need Artisan Goods Readme.txt

 ||Description||
 With Townies Need Artisan Goods (TNAG), villagers will ask for artisan goods, and reward you with gold and friendship.
 You'll have variable time to complete the special orders.
-For the full specifics, refer to the spoiler guide under Miscellaneous Files.
+For the full specifics, refer to the spoiler guide.

 ||Background||
-The Diverse Stardew (DSV) server continues to provide excellent ideas.
+The Diverse Stardew (DSV) server continues to provide excellent ideas and were discussing that artisan goods aren't used all that often, thus this mod was born.
 Special mention goes to Airyn and JeweledNebula, who provided a lot of ideas on what the special orders should be.

 ||Configuration||